-In conclusion, this review has highlighted the relationship between communication and medication adherence in healthcare settings.
+In conclusion, this review has highlighted the integral relationship between nurse-patient communication and medication adherence in healthcare settings.
 Effective communication strategies, including active listening, empathy, clarity, and cultural competence, are essential in promoting patient engagement, shared decisionmaking, and adherence to medication regimens.
-By synthesizing existing literature, this review contributes to the growing body of evidence supporting the positive impact of patient communication on medication adherence and patient outcomes.
+By synthesizing existing literature, this review contributes to the growing body of evidence supporting the positive impact of nurse-patient communication on medication adherence and patient outcomes.
 It underscores the importance of incorporating communication skills training and patient-centered approaches into nursing practice to optimize medication management and improve healthcare delivery.